General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Title the three gamers who share a document for most Premier League pink playing cards (8).
+- Title the three gamers who share a document for most Premier League purple playing cards (8).

-- What’s the official title of the unique FIFA World Cup trophy used between 1930 and 1970?
+- What’s the official identify of the unique FIFA World Cup trophy used between 1930 and 1970?

 - What number of nations had been scheduled to host video games at Euro 2020 earlier than its postponement?